Lab Equipment, Evidence Handling and Chain of Custody in QDE

 Before the document reaches the laboratory, the investigating officer or legal representative who first handled it should have sealed it in appropriate packaging immediately.
 For paper documents, appropriate packaging means placement in an acid-free paper folder or envelope, not a plastic (PVC) envelope, which can trap moisture and cause acid-catalysed degradation of paper and ink.
 For documents that may carry biological material alongside questioned text (blood-stained notes, documents recovered from a body), the packaging decision must also satisfy the DNA evidence preservation requirements: paper bags are preferred over plastic for preventing moisture accumulation.
 Polyester (Mylar) sleeves are used for documents that need to be examined without removal from packaging, since polyester is chemically inert and optically clear.

 At the laboratory, the document is assigned a unique case and exhibit number.
 This number appears on the outer packaging, on every photograph, on every instrument output file, and on every entry in the examination notes.
 The examination log records: the date and time the document was removed from packaging, the identity of the examiner handling it, every instrument used in sequence, every manipulation performed, and the date and time the document was resealed.
 In the UK, the FSR Codes require that the examination record be sufficient to allow a competent second examiner to understand what was done; in the US, the FBI QAS requires similar documentation; in India, NABL accreditation criteria require documented case records that permit reconstruction of the examination sequence.
+The standards and accreditation framework that governs these requirements sits above the individual laboratory's SOP and sets the baseline quality obligations for any court-admissible opinion.

 | Packaging type | Best use | Avoid when |